 - He’s Hypoallergenic but Needs Frequent Grooming

 - He Can be a Variety of Different Colors

 - He Can Suffer from Separation Anxiety and Small Dog Syndrome

 - He is Smart and Responds Well to Positive Reinforcement

 The Cavachon is a Fairly New Breed

 Cavachons are typically classified as F1, F2, or F3 Cavachons.
-An F1 Cavachon has a purebred King Charles and Bichon Frise for its parents, and its temperament and appearance are the most predictable.
+An F1 Cavachon has a purebred Cavalier King Charles Spaniel and Bichon Frise for its parents, and its temperament and appearance are the most predictable.
 An F2 Cavachon has two F1 Cavachons as parents, and an F3 has two F2 parents.
 F3 Cavachon puppies of the same litter tend to vary the most in terms of size and personality.